pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 content as print-face type on an identical area, the reader is asked to examine Figure XXIX.

-{% include pagebreak.html canvas=77 insert=true %} Exhibit to illustrate comparison of print face types of various sizes and styles with typescript of varying reductions, having approximately the same legibility.
+&nbsp;{%- include pagebreak.html canvas=77 insert=true -%}&nbsp;Exhibit to illustrate comparison of print face types of various sizes and styles with typescript of varying reductions, having approximately the same legibility.

 11-POINT PRINT-FACE